 Figure 4-4 Database Properties Tab - General

-You are now ready to run the first scan of the database contents.
-This process is started through the Scan Wizard.
-The scan results inform you if any data needs cleansing before it can be converted permanently without data loss.
+The scan results indicate whether data needs cleansing before it can be converted permanently without data loss.
 Also, the DMU uses the scan results to select the most effective conversion method for each table.

 The DMU might collect during scanning the rowid addresses of column cells that contain convertible values or values with expansion or invalid binary representation issues.